 The Humanities to Go speakers bureau brings high-quality cultural programming to local venues all over the state.
 Our presenters are performers of living history, faculty members at our state's colleges and universities, and independent scholars.
 HTG programs come in many formats, including first-person living history presentations, lecutures with Q&A, illustrated talks, musical history tours, and documentary films.
 Explore the catalog!
+We will be accepting applications for 2017 HTG Programs (January - October) after July 1, 2016.
+2017 HTG Programs (November - December) after January 1, 2017.

 During the fall of 1796, George Washington’s final months in office, Ona Judge, a slave in his household, escaped the Executive Mansion in Philadelphia.
 For every significant historic figure there is a complex story, sometimes a more unpleasant, less-known side that must be understood to provide a complete portrait of that person.
 Washington was incensed by Ona's escape and expended considerable effort to recapture her.
 She ultimately fled to Portsmouth, where she was protected by the residents, and went on to live her life in freedom in New Hampshire.